 10. Wild swim in a loch or a river

 Fancy an alfresco dip?
 There are thousands of lochs in Scotland, and open access laws mean you can swim in virtually all of them!
-Loch Caoldair, on the western edge of the Cairngorms, is completely wild and hidden among birch woods, with a lovely little beach, but that’s just one of thousands places.
+Loch Caoldair, on the western edge of the Cairngorms, is hidden among birch woods, with a lovely little beach, but that’s just one of thousands of places.
 Be brave, breath deep and take the plunge – you won’t regret it.

 11. Climb a Munro

 The Glenfinnan Monument at the head of Loch Sheil, near Fort William, Highlands

 With their commanding views of spectacular scenery, Scotland’s iconic Munros offer many rewarding walks and opportunities to explore some of the most beautiful and remote landscapes in Europe.
 Spend a day out in the towering mountains of Lochaber and Torridon in the West Highlands for a real sense of adventure.
 Or if you’re new to Munro bagging, check out these 11 breathtaking Munros suitable for beginners.

 12. Go to a cool summer festival